Pontipek/Wazuh-SIEM-Lab/README.md

    - **Manager IP:** your Ubuntu VM’s IP (e.g., `192.168.1.100`)
    - **Authentication Key:** Generated from /var/ossec/bin/manage_agents on ubuntu (e.g., `kdhgdjbbhsbnshnxb`)
-c.
-Complete the installation and start the Wazuh Agent service.
+- Complete the installation and start the Wazuh Agent service.
-d.
-Verify the connection from your Ubuntu Wazuh Dashboard under:
+- Verify the connection from your Ubuntu Wazuh Dashboard under:
    ```
    Management → Agents
    ```